-"Should I have a stent consultation if I have coronary heart disease?
+"Should I have a stent consultation if I have coronary heart disease?"

 Can this prevent me from having heart attacks in the future?
 I have read that stents are very successful.

 Stents act to prop open a blood vessel that have begun to close because of blockages in the arteries.
 These blockages are called coronary artery disease.
 In general, stents do not prevent heart attacks from happening.
 Their main role is to reduce symptoms of coronary artery disease (such as chest pain and shortness of breath).
 Thus, stents can play a very important role in improving the quality of life of a person with coronary artery disease.
 If you are having symptoms of coronary artery disease, then a stent may be the right option for you.
 The test which will determine this is a coronary artery catheterization with angiography.
 This will tell where you have blockages and how many you have.
 Certain people benefit more from bypass surgery than stents if they have a certain pattern of disease.
 I suggest that you schedule an appointment with a cardiologist.
 He or she can listen to your symptoms, review your medical history, perform a physical exam, and determine what the next best step is for your care.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.